 Even though some think they're impersonal, gift cards are always a good idea for a tween.
 A gift card gives the tween -- who is already learning to assert his or her independence -- the opportunity to choose what he or she wants.
 You can find gift cards for MP3s, books, videogames, clothes and more.

 So, there you have it.
 You seem cooler already!
-For more about tweens, teens and family, check out the links on the next page.
+For more about tweens, teens and family, check out the links below.